Every business needs a marketing plan, but not every business has the time to write one. Here's the perfect template to help.

 - Social media

-- Joint marketing with companies that offer complementary products and services
+- Joint marketing with other companies

 - Sales quotas